-Tonight we deal with a crucial concern: the future of Jewish-Christian relations in America.
-Touching on the issues of church and state, as it is called, touching on evangelical missionizing, and on the relation to the state of Israel.
-I think you will want to know that the other evening I heard that the CCAR, our Reform brethren, will also be meeting with Mr. Falwell at a future convocation that they are now planning.
-In a time when [00:04:00] fortunately and thankfully we can bring to our podiums our Orthodox brethren and the Reform to meet with us, we do so to note our sameness as well as our separateness, for at this convention we have had dialogue with many segments of the American community.
+Tonight we deal with a crucial concern.
+The future of Jewish-Christian relations in America.
+Touching on the issues of Church and State, as it is called.
+Touching on evangelical missionizing and on the relation to the State of Israel.
+I think you will want to know that the other evening I heard at the

+CCAR, our Reform brethren will also be meeting with Mr. Falwell at a future convocation that they are now planning.
+In a time when, fortunately and thankfully, we can bring to our podiums our Orthodox brethren and the Reform to meet with us, we do so to know our sameness as well as our separateness.
+For at this convention we have had dialogue with many segments of the American community.
 We want to continue to talk with them and indeed to influence them.
-We have had Mayor Andrew Young of Atlanta, because the South is a very important part of America.
-Yesterday we welcomed Roy Innis, the head of CORE, because the

-[north?] is a very important part of America.
-[00:05:00] And tonight, we welcome Jerry Falwell, who speaks for middle America and, in many ways, for all of Americans who adhere to his view. (laughter)
+We have had Mayor Andrew Young of Atlanta because the South is a very important part of America.
+Yesterday we welcomed Roy Innis, the head of CORE, because the North is a very important part of America.
+And tonight we welcome Jerry Falwell, who speaks for Middle America and in many ways for all Americans who adhere to his views.
 We will want to clarify central concerns.
 We have many questions.
 We seek solid answers.
-We want to hear what he has to say and what Marc Tanenbaum has to say, and we hope to be heard.
-We are here, therefore, to explore our commonality, while admitting our disagreements, but we're here to do so in the most agreeable way that we can.
-For not to discuss the future Jewish-Christian relations [00:06:00] in America would be a disservice to our people and a tragedy for America, for the Jewish and Christian contributions to the American way of life is an absolutely indispensable one.
-America needs -- I'm sure you believe as I do -- both of our traditions working at their best, nourishing and sustaining the fabric, and the stream of American life.
-We have no intention of avoiding the real issues or making believe they do not exist.
-Let us walk together when we can, and when we depart from each other, let us do so with knowledge and with decency.
+We want to hear what he has to say and what Marc Tanenbaum has to say and we hope to be heard.
+We are here therefore to explore our commonality, while admitting our disagreements.
+But we are here to do so in the most agreeable way that we can.
+For not to discuss to future of Christian-Jewish relations in America would be a disservice to our people and a tragedy for America.
+For the Jewish and the Christian contributions to the American way of life is an absolutely indispensible one.
+America needs, and I am sure you believe as I do, both of our traditions working at their best, nourishing and sustaining the fabric and the stream of American life.
+We have no intention of avoiding the real issues or of making believe that they do not exist.
+Let us walk together when we can and when we depart from each other let us do so with knowledge and with decency.
 This is not only the American way, I would submit to you that this is the Jewish way.
 And this is certainly the way in which we hope to conduct this session this evening.

-[00:07:00] Our first speaker will be Reverend Jerry Falwell, one of the outstanding Evangelical preachers and teachers of America, whose thought over these last years has affected millions of people in this country.
-He's a graduate of the Lynchburg College in Virginia, and of the Baptist Bible College in Springfield, Missouri, and I read here that he is one of the 25 most influential people in America according to the US News and World Report, and the second most influential man in the United States according to Good Housekeeping 1983 annual poll. (laughter) Mr. Falwell has been the recipient of the Jabotinsky Centennial Award in 1980, presented to him by Menachem Begin.
-He is the founder of the Thomas Road Baptist Church in 1956, which then had 35 members and which today has a membership, [00:08:00] I read here, of 21,000.
-A founder as well of the Moral Majority in June 1979, a political organization that is pro-life, profamily, pro-moral, pro-strong national defense.
-Its membership today speaks of six and a half million American families.
+Our first speaker will be Reverend Jerry Falwell, one of the outstanding of our Evangelical preachers and teachers of America whose thought over these last years has affected millions of people in this country.
+He is a graduate of the Lynchburg College in Virginia and of Baptist Bible College in Springfield, Missouri, and I read here that he is one of the twenty-five most influential people in American according to U.S. News and World Report, and the second most influential man in the United States, according to Good Housekeeping 1983 Annual Poll.
+Mr. Falwell has been the recipient of the Jabotinsky Centennial Award in 1980 presented to him by Menachem Begin.
+He is the founder of the Thomas Rhode Baptist Church in 1956 which then had thirty-five members and which today has a membership, I read here, of 21,000.
+A founder as well of the Moral Majority in June, 1979, a political organization that is pro-life, pro-family, pro-moral, pro-strong national defense -- its membership today speaks of six and a half million American families.